webpack/stylelint-webpack-plugin/README.md

 - Default: `false`

-Write the output of the errors to a file, for example a `json` file for use for reporting.
+Writes the output of the errors to a file - for example, a `json` file for use for reporting.

 The `filePath` is relative to the webpack config: `output.path`.

-You can pass in a different formatter for the output file, if none is passed in the default/configured formatter will be used.
+You can pass in a different formatter for the output file.
+If none is passed in the default/configured formatter will be used.

 ```js
 {